Children's Literature, Media & Culture (Erasmus Mundus International Master) IntM

 - You will be supported by a friendly, internationally acclaimed team of scholars who work in both the arts and humanities and the social sciences.

 - You will have access to world class libraries, teaching and research facilities, as well as museums and other cultural organisations.

 The programme is structured around a series of mobility periods across two years where you study at the programme universities for one semester.
 The periods of mobility are designed to enable you to engage with a variety of perspectives on the three core themes of the programme and promote valuable knowledge and practical skills based outcomes that will feed into future career opportunities.

-During year 1 you will undertake a series of core courses which reflect the main themes of the programme and methods of enquiry delivered in Glasgow.
-In year 2 you will choose a specialist pathway in either Barcelona or Tilburg and will complete a work-based learning placement.
-The final mobility period can be spent with either partner, depending on your chosen topic of dissertation.
+During year 1 you will undertake a series of core courses which reflect the main themes of the programme and methods of enquiry delivered in Glasgow in Semester 1 and Aarhus in Semester 2.
+In year 2 you will choose a specialist pathway in Barcelona, Tilburg or Wroclaw and will complete a work-based learning placement.
+The final mobility period can be spent with one of the five consortium partners, depending on your chosen topic of dissertation.
 The programme also includes an optional summer school at the University of British Columbia in Vancouver at the end of year 1.

 - Semester 1: September - December (Glasgow): Historical and critical perspectives

 - Semester 2: January - May (Aarhus): Children’s Literature in a mediatised world

 - Semester 3: September – January: Pathway 1 (Barcelona) – Promotion of reading OR Pathway 2 (Tilburg) - Transcultural trajectories OR Pathway 2 (Wroclaw) - Popular Culture